Program

 Cory Roeth, MD | Safety of surgical patent ductus arteriosus ligation in premature neonates; a viable option when endovascular intervention is unavailable.

-Abdulaziz Elemosho, MD | Optimizing Risk Stratification Tools for Patients Undergoing Cranioplasty
+Abdulaziz Elemosho | Optimizing Risk Stratification Tools for Patients Undergoing Cranioplasty

 Domenick Bartoletti | Injury Factors and Patterns of Bicycle Trauma at an Urban Level 1 Trauma Center: A Retrospective Cohort Study